An Aesthetic of Anxiety

 An Essay by Kevin Thomas McKenna

-With a term so polyvalent that it invites expository contention or conflation a pejorative, my monolexical response could turn to many different schools and political-economic lineages for definition, but economist Friedrich Hayek and social geographer David Harvey provide the most insightful definitions for this analysis.
+With a term so polyvalent, my monolexical response could turn to many different schools and political-economic lineages for definition, but economist Friedrich Hayek and social geographer David Harvey provide the most insightful definitions for this analysis.
 Hayek, a Nobel Prize laureate and one of the founders of the Mont Pelerin Society (MPS), a neoliberal think tank, grounded his philosophy in market triumphalism.
 For him, the globally networked market stands as both the locus of freedom and the greatest modality for the discovery of knowledge: “‘the market’ is posited to be an information processor more powerful than any human brain” (Mirkowski 435).
 Hayek’s credulous optimism in the market must be buttressed with Harvey’s skepticism, as the latter is more interested in the political applications of the former’s theorizations.
 Harvey explains that as a system, neoliberalism is “an institutional framework characterized by strong private property rights, free markets, and free trade” (A Brief History 2).
-As a philosophy or set of principles, rather, he turns to Prime Minister Margaret Thatcher’s explanation: “all forms of social solidarity were to be dissolved in favor of individualism … personal responsibility, and family valuesvalues’” (23).
+As a philosophy or set of principles, rather, he turns to Prime Minister Margaret Thatcher’s explanation: “all forms of social solidarity were to be dissolved in favor of individualism … personal responsibility, and family values” (23).

-Figure A. The three wives preparing provisions for the day’s journey.
+Figure A. The opaque image of “task time” as Emily Tetherow prepares provisions for the day’s journey.

 Neoliberalism, The Story